The Origin of the Feces

 The Origin of the Feces is the second studio album by the American gothic metal band Type O Negative, released in 1992.

 Recording and production

 The album was recorded in a studio but produced to sound "live" by adding crowd noises, banter with the fictitious audience, and even a song stopping because the venue supposedly had received a bomb threat.
 This was done to simulate the controversy the band faced during the European leg of their Slow, Deep and Hard tour.
-The band is known among fans for weaving this type of humour into their often gloomy music.
+The band is known among fans for weaving this type of humor into their often gloomy music.